VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 Any person committing retaliation is subject to disciplinary action independent of any sanction or supportive measure imposed because of the underlying sexual harassment or other sexual misconduct allegation.
 Promptly report retaliation to the Title IX Coordinator.

-VIII.
+VI.
 IMMEDIATE AND ONGOING ASSISTANCE

-IX.
+VII.
 REPORTING CONSIDERATIONS

 A. Who May Report Sexual Misconduct